OpenWebAdvocacy/website/.github/CONTRIBUTING.md

 Remove the `translated: false` property from the front matter of pages you have translated.
 This will remove the "not yet translated" banner from the page.

+#### 4. Add language autodetection for homepage

+Update `netlify.toml` to include a redirect on the homepage to auto detect the user's language based on browser preference

 Raise a pull request :tada: